-Bharat Mata Mandir Haridwar is a temple in dedication to ‘Bharat Mata’ literally translating to ‘Mother India’.
-It is a multi-storey temple present alongside Samanvay Ashram on the banks of Ganga.
-It has 8 storeys, each depicting an era in Indian history, from the days of Ramayana until Indian Independence.
+Bharat Mata Mandir in Haridwar is dedicated to ‘Bharat Mata’.
+The word ‘Bharat Mata’ means ‘Mother India’.
+This multi-storey building is built with an extraordinary concept.
+It is alongside Samanvay Ashram on the banks of the holy river Ganga.
+The temple has 8 storeys, each depicting an era of Indian history, from the days of Ramayana until Independence.

 |Morning||5 AM||12 PM|

 |Evening||2 PM||9 PM|